 Plug Power Inc. (PLUG) Equity Alert: Robbins LLP Urges Investors to Contact the Firm for Information about the Plug Power Inc. Securities Class Action

-/EIN News/ -- SAN DIEGO, May 04, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Plug Power Inc. (NASDAQ: PLUG) common stock between August 9, 2022 and March 1, 2023, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, May 04, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Plug Power Inc. PLUG common stock between August 9, 2022 and March 1, 2023, for violations of the Securities Exchange Act of 1934.
 Plug is a hydrogen fuel cell company that develops power systems for use in electric vehicles, stationary power units, and other purposes.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Plug.
 Shareholders who want to act as lead plaintiff for the class must file their papers by June 12, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.